Toda field theory: Formulation

 The background spacetime is 2-dimensional Minkowski space, with space-like coordinate $x$ and timelike coordinate $t$.
 Greek indices indicate spacetime coordinates.

 For some choice of root basis, $\alpha_i$ is the $i$th simple root.
 This provides a basis for the Cartan subalgebra, allowing it to be identified with $\mathbb{R}^r$.

 Then the field content is a collection of $r$ scalar fields $\phi_i$, which are scalar in the sense that they transform trivially under Lorentz transformations of the underlying spacetime.

 The inner product $\langle\cdot, \cdot\rangle$ is the restriction of the Killing form to the Cartan subalgebra.

 The $n_i$ are integer constants, known as Kac labels or Dynkin labels.

 The physical constants are the mass $m$ and the coupling constant $\beta$.

 Classification of Toda field theories

-Toda field theories are classified according to their associated Kac–Moody algebra.
+Toda field theories are classified according to their associated Lie algebra.

-Toda field theories usually refer to theories with a finite Kac–Moody algebra.
-If the Kac–Moody algebra is affine, it is called an affine Toda field theory (after the component of φ which decouples is removed).
+Toda field theories usually refer to theories with a finite Lie algebra.
+If the Lie algebra is an affine Lie algebra, it is called an affine Toda field theory (after the component of φ which decouples is removed).
 If it is hyperbolic, it is called a hyperbolic Toda field theory.

 Toda field theories are integrable models and their solutions describe solitons.